I’ve always taken a lot on.

 But that busy feeling has reached a WHOLE new level since I’ve had my baby Ben.

-Before Ben was born (last September) my husband Phil worked alongside our invaluable team member Carrie, to provide me with much needed support with everything except the painting.
+Before Ben was born (last September) my husband Phil worked alongside our small but invaluable team to provide me with much needed support with everything except the painting.

 It’s a huge privilege to have Ben to care for (and feels all the better now he’s started sleeping through the night!) and I’m super grateful for the chance to do it.